Serra de Na Burguesa: History

 The mountain's name of Serra de Portopí predates the name Serra de Na Burguesa.
-Serra de Portopí gained historical significance in 1229 when King James II of Aragon crossed it with his troops, and regained Palma for Spain from the occupying Moors.
+Serra de Portopí gained historical significance in 1229 when King James I of Aragon crossed it with his troops, and regained Palma for Spain from the occupying Moors.
 In present day, Portopí refers to a neighborhood located in the district west of Palma de Mallorca.
 The later name, Serra de Na Burguesa, honors Francesc Burgués, the Solicitor-General of the Spanish Crown, who, from the early sixteenth century, owned the Bendinat farm at the foot of the mountain.
 Bendinat is now a residential zone in Calvià.

 Geography

 The mountain's average height is approximately 400 m above sea level, characterized by a low range of hills and steep-sided valleys.
 Its highest peaks are Puig den Bou at 503 m, and Puig Gros de Bendinat at 486 m, Subsequent to fires on Na Burguesa, a fire tower was built on the 432 m Es Pi de ses Creus.
 Fire tracks now traverse the entire crest of Na Burguesa.
 There are numerous cave systems on Na Burguesa, and important archaeological discoveries have been made in the caves.

 Mirador de n'Alzamora is a natural terrace on Na Burguesa.
 Until the early twentieth century, summer grazing herds could be found in the Coll dels Pastors 443 m, the mountain's central highlands.
 High levels of chlorides have been found in some of the mountain's aquifers.